-With now over 100 members across several Paul Sadler Sites the SIA is actively representing employees interests in pursuing underpayment issues and ensuring that any proposed agreement is up to scratch.
-The SIA has the backing of a large trade union, the Australian Workers’ Union (AWU), to ensure that members are legally protected and provided the necessary support for issues at work but also for the negotiation of any enterprise agreement.
+The SIA has the backing of a large trade union, the AWU, to ensure that members are legally protected and provided the necessary support for issues at work but also for the negotiation of any Enterprise Agreement.
 The AWU has over 130 years experience standing up for workers from a wide range of industries and represents over 100,000 members across Australia.

 Since its creation in 2016 the SIA has seen many great successes for swimming teachers.
 Of these, some of the stand out achievements include:

 Negotiating the Paul Sadler Swimland 2017 Enterprise Agreement which saw the reinstatement of weekend penalty rates (1.25x on Saturdays and 1.5x on Sundays), introduction of permanent part time employment for swimming teachers and an hourly rate 15% higher than the Fitness Award.